yannick-mayeur/BlogPosts/weekFour.md

 ## The required tools & knowledge

-Having git is basiclly all you need to get the sources, and push them.
+Having git is basically all you need to get the sources, and push them.
 If you want to edit them in a good environment use the [Eclipse JAVA IDE](https://eclipse.org/downloads/packages/release/Neon/3).
 Knowing the basics of git is also required even thought I think you could learn git and this at